 Often, patients in Boston hospitals describe burn injuries as the most painful type of injury they’ve ever received.
 Whether burns occur due to chemical exposure or because of heat from any source, they can cause lifelong scarring as well as a long recovery period, often in a special burn unit.

 If someone else caused your burns, you may have the right to compensation through a burn injury claim.
 A Boston burn injury claim can help you obtain much-needed funds to pay your medical bills or take care of your other expenses during your recovery.
-Contact the Boston Burn Injury Lawyers at Dolman Law Group and Sibley Dolman today at 833-552-7274 to schedule a free consultation.
+Contact the Boston Burn Injury Lawyers at Dolman Law Group today at 833-552-7274 to schedule a free consultation.

 Measuring Burns by Degree

 First degree burns involve only the first layer of the skin.
 Most of the time, they do not blister or turn red or black.
 Instead, first degree burns usually involve some redness and pain associated with the injury.
 Often, burn victims with first degree burns recover completely, without significant scarring.
 First degree burns can prove dangerous if they occur around the face or genitals.

 Second Degree Burns

 Second degree burns go beyond the first layer of skin and into the second layer beneath.
 Typically, second degree burns lead to blistering and redness.
 They can cause substantial pain and may leave significant scars behind after the initial injury heals.
 Because second degree burns destroy the protective layers of the skin, they can lead to significant infection and other complications.

 Third degree burns go beyond the layers of the skin and into the flesh beneath.
 Rather than appearing red and blistered, third degree burns may appear white or black.
 They often have a high risk of infection and other complications.
 Victims with severe third degree burns may require skin grafts to help with healing and minimize scarring as much as possible.